DankAlighieri/DankAlighieri/README.md

  #### Hey there!
 I'm Guilherme Santos 👋

 I'm a Brazilian student and future Computer Engineer.
-Mostly focusing on learning backend web development with Java and doing some Front end with Angular from time to time.
+Mainly focusing on learning backend web development with Java and Typescript.
+I am currently learning the NextJS framework and backend fundamentals

 My hobbies are messing around with Arduinos, linux distros and playing games.
 <p align="center">